sbt/sbt-pgp/src/jekyll/usage.md

 IF you are using the GPG command line tool, then the plugin supports the use of the `gpg-agent`.
 You can enable its usage with the following setting:

     useGpgAgent := true

+## Validating PGP Keys ##

+The plugin can be used to validate the PGP signatures of the dependencies of the project you're using.
+To validate these signatures, simply use the `check-pgp-signatures` task:

+    > check-pgp-signatures
+    [info] Resolving org.scala-lang#scala-library;2.9.1 ...
+    ...
+    [info] ----- PGP Signature Results -----
+    [info]                    com.novocode : junit-interface :        0.7 : jar   [MISSING]
+    [info]               javax.transaction :             jta :     1.0.1B : jar   [MISSING]
+    [info]          org.scala-lang.plugins :   continuations :      2.9.1 : jar   [MISSING]
+    [info]                org.apache.derby :           derby : 10.5.3.0_1 : jar   [UNTRUSTED(0x98e21827)]
+    [error] {file:/home/josh/projects/typesafe/test-signing/}test-gpg/*:check-pgp-signatures: Some artifacts have bad signatures or are signed by untrusted sources!
+    [error] Total time: 2 s, completed Jan 23, 2012 12:03:28 PM

+In the above otuput, the signature for derby is from an untrusted key (id: `0x98e21827`).
+You can import this key into your public key ring, and then the plugin will trust artifacts from that key.
+The public, by default, accepts any keys included in your public key ring file.

+## Configuring a public key ring ##

+You can configure the public key ring you use with the `gpgPublicRing` setting.

+    gpgPublicRing := file("/home/me/pgp/pubring.asc")

+*By default the `~/.gnupg/pubring.gpg` file is used, if it exists.*

+## Importing keys from public key servers ##

+Not yet implemented.